 🥗 Side Dishes

 This recipe goes well with so many different dishes!
-Cast Iron Green Beans, Purple Mashed Potatoes, Maple Dijon Roasted Rainbow Carrots, and Oven Baked Potatoes are some examples.
+I'd suggest serving it with Cast Iron Green Beans, Instant Pot Asparagus, or Roasted Brussel Sprouts and Carrots.

 👩🏻🍳 Storage

-I like to slice half of my roast at a time, serving the sliced portion and saving the rest for later.
-By not slicing it all up at once, I can prevent it from drying out.
+Slicing Strategy: Slice only half of your roast at a time, serving the sliced portion and saving the rest for later.
+This prevents the roast from drying out prematurely.

-You can keep your leftover roast in the fridge for up to 4 or 5 days in an airtight container.
+Refrigeration: Store leftover roast in the fridge for up to 4 or 5 days in an airtight container to maintain its freshness.

 Slow cooking your roast will allow it to cook more evenly.
 Once a nice skin or crust has been formed, turn down the heat and allow the roast to cook low and slow for the perfect results.